cibolabs/pixeldriller/doc/source/developer_guide.rst

 ``item`` is the :class:`pystac:pystac.Item` or :class:`~pixdrill.drill.ImageItem`.
-The user can inspect its properties, such as its ID.
-And ``self.pt`` is the :class:`~pixdrill.drillpoints.Point` object, so that the user knows which point is being operated on.
-The user can pass additional information to the user function as :class:`~pixdrill.drillpoints.Point` attributes.
-For example: use Python's built-in :func:`python:setatrr` and :func:`python:getattr` functions.
+The user can inspect its properties, such as its `id` attribute.

+``self.pt`` is the :class:`~pixdrill.drillpoints.Point` object,
+so the user knows which point is being operated on.
+The user can pass additional information to the user function as :class:`~pixdrill.drillpoints.Point` attributes with Python's built-in :func:`python:setattr` and :func:`python:getattr` functions.

 Reprojecting points
 --------------------